FDR0903/jmp-talk/slides.md

 # Blockchain protocol

 * Transactions are sent to the network continuously, and stored in a memory pool
-* At each Epoch, with length block time, a validator creates a new block
+* At each Epoch, with length block time, a validator is chosen
+* The validator creates a new block with transactions from the memory pool

 ![blockchain1](./images/blockchaincreation3.png){style="transform: translate(20%, 0%); width: 680px"}